paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-087-federal-lands-recreation-enhancement.md

 In subsec. (f), “[section 100904 of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section100904&num=0&edition=prelim)” substituted for “section 4 of the Land and Water Conservation Fund Act of 1965” in two places on authority of Pub.
 L. 113–287, § 6(e), Dec.
 19, 2014, 128 Stat.
 3272, which Act enacted Title 54, National Park Service and Related Programs.

 #### Amendments
+2025—Subsec. (a)(6)(A).
+Pub.
+L. 118–234, § 322(a), added subpar.
+(A) and struck out former subpar.
+(A).
+Prior to amendment, text read as follows: “The Secretary shall sell the National Parks and Federal Recreational Lands Pass at all Federal recreational lands and waters at which an entrance fee or a standard amenity recreation fee is charged and at such other locations as the Secretaries consider appropriate and feasible.”

+Subsec. (a)(10).
+Pub.
+L. 118–234, § 322(b), added par.
+(10).

 2021—Subsec. (a)(4).
 Pub.
 L. 117–81, § 641(1), substituted “age discount and lifetime” for “age and disability discounted”.

 Subsec. (a)(7).
 Pub.
 L. 116–283, § 625(b)(1), struck out “age and disability” before “discounts”.